 Students driving a car to school must purchase a parking tag, display it appropriately, and park in their assigned lot.
-Specific parking spaces will NOT be assigned; parking will be on a first come, first served basis in assigned lot.
+Specific parking spaces will NOT be assigned, unless students have purchased and met all requirements for a custom senior parking spot. parking will be assigned to Seniors and Juniors who have no discipline referrals first, then the rest will be sold on a first come, first served basis.
 A fee of \$20.00 will be charged for each parking tag.
+A Fee of \$50.00 will be charged for a custom senior parking spot.
 Parking lots will be assigned to students based on attendance and grade level.
 The color on the parking tag will correspond with the lot assigned to the student.
 Students are required to park in the lot assigned to them.
 Students who fail to park in their assigned lot will be denied parking privileges.
-Students will be required to provide photo ID, proof of insurance, and all vehicle information when signing up for parking tag.
+Students will be required to provide photo ID, proof of insurance, and all vehicle information when signing up for a parking tag.
 Students are responsible for updating the office staff if their vehicle information changes.